 The school employs a full time school Welfare Officer.
-The Welfare Officer is available to assess children who have taken ill in school, if necessary.
-The Welfare Officer may treat minor injuries that have occurred on the school property.
-She may administer simple medication, obtaining parental consent where appropriate.
+The Welfare Officer is available to assess children who have taken ill in school.
+She may treat minor injuries that have occurred on the school property.
+She may also administer simple medication, obtaining parental consent where appropriate.
 There may also be children in school with additional medical needs and who have been assessed and provided with a care plan.
 The School Welfare Officer will liaise with parents and external agencies in implementing the guidance and procedures of care plans.
-The Welfare Officer is also involved in promoting health-related policies including Drug Awareness, Relationships and Sexuality Education.
+The Welfare Officer is also involved in promoting health-related policies including Drug Awareness, Relationships and Sexuality Education and our Period Diginity scheme.